DanielaCastorena/381raylib/as2/readme.md

 - D: Increase velocity to the right of the camera.
 - Q: Increase velocity upwards from the camera's perspective.
 - E: Increase velocity downwards from the camera's perspective.

+Question: Can we simplify the problem by remapping camera directions to specific world axes (e.g. W moves along say -Z)?
+Why or why not can we use this simplification in this assignment?

+Answer: Yes, we can simplify the problem by remapping camera directions to specific world axes.
+We can use this simplification because it enhances user intuitiveness and simplifies control by aligning camera movement with familiar spatial directions.
+This approach maintains clarity and predictability in navigation, ultimately improving the overall user experience in the 3D environment.